This post was updated on .

 Land owner: No

 Organic or synthetic gardener: Sometimes I use synthetic fertilizers and nutrients (not a lot; maybe once or twice a year on only some plants), but that's about it in the way of synthetic chemicals.
 The owner of the land uses herbicides (but not directly on the ground I'm growing).
 Mosquito trucks do spray my neighborhood.
-I don't grow GMOs (but I haven't taken a pledge not to do so or anything; nevertheless, I have no intention of growing them).
+I don't grow GMOs (but I haven't taken a pledge not to do so or anything; nevertheless, I have no particular intention of growing them and I like to avoid growing patented plants).
 The city water is chlorinated.
 I prefer organic approaches most of the time.

 Plant/food interests: Plants, gardening, cooking, nutrition, herbalism, plant breeding, food preservation, lacto-fermention, pickling, etc.